SimonJagerESS/plcIntegrator_rtd/docs/source/layout.rst

 The interface of plcIntegrator is highly customisable.
 The user can:
 * Choose which panels and menues to display
 * Customise where to place different panels using drag-and-drop to place them where desired
-* Save your personal layout
+* Save your personal layouts
 * Import layouts